Reference: Postulate Mechanics

 ONENESS

-In Postulate Mechanics, Oneness is understood as CONSISTENCY among parts.
+Oneness means the assimilation of substantiality of the universe.
+It is the knowingness of all things.
+Oneness does not imply sameness.
+Oneness implies CONSISTENCY as it is observed from one moment to the next.
 This consistency appears as CONTINUITY at very small scales, and as HARMONY at very large scales.
-Oneness does not imply sameness.
-Oneness means that all that is known is continuous, consistent and harmonious.
 Oneness lies in the continuity of dimensions, consistency of realities, and harmony of relations.
-Oneness underlies the very concept of the Universe, and also the concept of Scientific Method.
+Oneness underlies the very concept of the Universe.
+It is key to the Scientific Method.
 Oneness is not a monotone canvas; but it is a beautiful painting full of colors and forms that are continuous, consistent and harmonious.
-[Universe]
+[Chapter 2]

 —P—